openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-images/05-05-deploying-using-the-command-line/assignment.md

 timelimit: 500
 ---

-In this topic you will deploy an application into OpenShift from the command line.
+In this topic, you will deploy an application into OpenShift from the command line.

-In the previous topic you deleted the ParksMap application.
+In the previous topic, you deleted the ParksMap application.
 Now, let's reinstall it using the `oc` command line tool.

-Remember, previously the container image for the ParksMap application was stored in the Quay.io Container Repository at `quay.io/openshiftroadshow/parksmap:latest`.
+Remember, previously, the container image for the ParksMap application was stored in the Quay.io Container Repository at `quay.io/openshiftroadshow/parksmap:latest`.

 You'll use the container image again when installing the application from the command line.

-# Confirming the the application's container image on the Quay.io container repository
+# Confirming the application's container image on the Quay.io container repository

 `Step 1:` Run the following command to search the Quay.io container repository to confirm that the ParksMap container image is indeed stored there: